Salma Hayek and Aaron Paul featured in new 'Black Mirror' Season 6 teaser trailer - KTVZ

 “Partly as a challenge, and partly to keep things fresh for both me and the viewer, I began this season by deliberately upending some of my own core assumptions about what to expect,” Brooker said.
 “The stories are all still tonally ‘Black Mirror’ through-and-through — but with some crazy swings and more variety than ever before.”

-The series has won three Emmy awards and first premiered on Channel 4 in the UK in 2011.
+The series has won six Emmy awards and first premiered on Channel 4 in the UK in 2011.

 “Black Mirror” returns this June on Netflix.